linneagyllingberg/linneagyllingberg.github.io/_pages/teaching.md

   - /teach.html
 ---

 I started as a teaching assistant during my third year as a bachelor student, and have continued teaching throughout my PhD studies.
+I have been course responsible and lecturer twice, and won a pedagogical prize for outstanding teaching in 2019.

 ---
 ### As lecturer and course responsible